Monarch-Launcher/Monarch/README.md

 ## Other benefits

 ### Blazingly fast!
 There's a meme that anything written in [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)) is "blazing fast".
 However in Monarch's case there's a grain of truth to it.
-Thanks to the use of [Tauri](https://tauri.app/) and [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)) Monarch uses a lot less RAM and CPU than the competitors.
+Thanks to the use of [Tauri](https://tauri.app/) and [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)) Monarch uses less RAM and CPU than the competitors.
 It also doesn't slow you down by forcing you to wait while Monarch looks for updates before actually starting.

 ### Open-source
-We believe in transparency, which is why Monarch is open-sourced.
+We believe in transparency, which is why Monarch is open source.
 This allows anyone to take a peak underneath the hood to understand and possibly improve Monarch.
 We believe that this approach both builds better trust but also improves the development of Monarch.

 ### Quicklaunch
-One of our goals with Monarch is to make the gaming experience as easy as possible and focused on the important parts, which is gaming.
-Therefor we implemented a feature we nicknamed Quicklaunch.
+One of our goals with Monarch is to make the gaming experience as easy as possible and focused on the important parts, gaming.
+We therefore implemented a feature we call Quicklaunch.
 Quicklaunch allows you to use a keyboard shortcut to open a small search window, the quicklaunch window, where you can type the name of the game you want to play and launch by simply highlighting it and pressing Enter.
 If you allow Monarch to run at start-up (given it's low resource usage) you could have your favourite game up and running in only a few seconds.

 ### Cross-platform
 Tauri allows us to build Monarch cross-platform meaning that you can download Monarch on Windows, MacOS and Linux.
-However, given that the majority of gamers use Windows, they will likely have the latest and greatest features first, since it makes the most sense to build for Windows first.
+Given that the majority of gamers use Windows, they will likely have the latest and greatest features first, as it makes the most sense to build for Windows first.
 However, we still aim to fully support MacOS and Linux.

 ## How do I get it?
 There are two ways of getting Monarch:
-1. Download the latest version from [releases](https://github.com/an0nymoos3/Monarch/releases) (Recommended for most).
+1. Download the latest version from [releases](https://github.com/Monarch-Launcher/Monarch/releases) (Recommended for most).

 2. Compile it yourself.
 It's as easy as 1,2,3:
     1) Download the source code via the green **code** button.
     2) Make sure you have both [Rust/Cargo](https://www.rust-lang.org/) and [Yarn](https://yarnpkg.com/) installed.
     3) Open a terminal in the project folder and run: `yarn` followed by `yarn build`.